How to Grow and Care for Veronica

 Propagation Guide

 Veronica can be propagated through division, cuttings, or seeds.
-Here’s a step-by-step guide on each method:
+Here’s a detailed guide for each method:

 Division

-- In early spring, dig up the plant carefully.
+- In early spring, carefully dig up the plant.

 - Divide the root clump into smaller sections.